liguanman/tomdican.github.io/_posts/tools-install.md

  ```
 Note: If Above wget command does not work for you watch this [example video](https://www.youtube.com/watch?v=McuF7g14hYw) to download java source archive using terminal.

-- 2. config
+- 2.config
-	- JAVA_HOME Environment Variables,This is good practice to set the JAVA_HOME environment variable.
+-JAVA_HOME Environment Variables,This is good practice to set the JAVA_HOME environment variable.
-	- Edit the .bash_profile, and append the export JAVA_HOME at the end of the file, for example :
+-Edit the .bash_profile, and append the export JAVA_HOME at the end of the file, for example :

 ```bash
 vi /root/.bash_profile
 ```

-- edit .bash_profile
+-edit .bash_profile
 ```bash
 # Get the aliases and functions
 if [ -f ~/.bashrc ]; then
 	. ~/.bashrc
 fi
 # User specific environment and startup programs
 export JAVA_HOME=/opt/jdk1.8.0_121/
 export JRE_HOME=/opt/jdk1.8.0_121/jre
 PATH=$PATH:$HOME/bin:$JAVA_HOME/bin
 export PATH
 ```

-- take effect
+-take effect
 ```bash
 $ source /root/.bash_profile
 ```

-- test java
+-test java
 ```bash
 $ java -version
 ```

-- 3. Multiple JDK installed
+- 3.Multiple JDK installed

 If the CentOS has multiple JDK installed, you can use the alternatives command to set the default java

 ```bash
 $ sudo alternatives --config java
 There are 2 programs which provide 'java'.
   Selection    Command
 -----------------------------------------------
    1           /usr/lib/jvm/jre-1.6.0-openjdk.x86_64/bin/java
 *+ 2           /opt/jdk1.8.0_121/jre/bin/java
 Enter to keep the current selection[+], or type selection number:
 ```